MrDrElliot/Lumina/README.md

 **Lumina** is a C++-based, Vulkan-powered game engine built as a hands-on learning project.
 Inspired by engines like Unreal and Godot, it emphasizes reflection, modularity, and a clean visual editor built with ImGui.

-> ⚠️ **Early development** – APIs and systems are in flux, and not everything is fully documented or stable yet. **THE PROJECT MOST LIKELY WON'T BUILD FOR YOU**
+> ⚠️ **Early development** – APIs and systems are in flux, and not everything is fully documented or stable yet. **THE PROJECT MOST LIKELY WON'T BUILD FOR YOU, IF YOU WOULD LIKE TO BUILD IT, PLEASE REACH OUT TO GET HELP**

 ---